christopheg/skeleton-core/README.md

 The teardown method is called after the last action of the application is done.

     	public function teardown(\Skeleton\Core\Web\Module $module) { }

+The detect method is called on every request to determine if the application should handle the request, based on the hostname and the $request_uri.
+This event should return 'true' in order to proceed with this application.

+    	public function detect($hostname, $request_uri) { }

 #### Module context